-- (1) For the purposes of these Regulations, a 'face mask' means a cloth face mask or a homemade item that covers the nose and mouth, or another appropriate item to cover the nose and mouth. - (2) The wearing of a face mask is mandatory for every person when in a public place, excluding a child under the age of six years, and any person who fails to comply with a verbal instruction by an enforcement officer to wear a face mask, commits an offence and is, on conviction, liable to a fine or a period of imprisonment not exceeding six months, or to both such fine and imprisonment. - (3) No person will be allowed to- - (a) use, operate, perform any service on any form of public transport; - (b) enter or be in a building, place or premises, including government buildings, places or premises, used by the public to obtain goods or services; or - (c) be in any public open space, if he or she is not wearing a face mask.
+- (1) For the purposes of these Regulations, a 'face mask' means a cloth face mask or a homemade item that covers the nose and mouth, or another appropriate item to cover the nose and mouth. - (2) The wearing of a face mask is mandatory for every person when in an indoor public place, excluding a child under the age of six years. - (3) No person will be allowed to- - (a) use, operate, perform any service on any form of public transport: or - (b) enter or be in a building, place or premises, including government buildings, places or premises, used by the public to obtain goods or services,